 - 5. What damages can I recover for an insurer’s bad faith in California?

 Insurance policies are contracts between the insurer and the policyholder.
-In California, every contract contains an implied covenant of good faith and fair dealing.
+Under California law, every contract contains an implied covenant of good faith and fair dealing.

-This means that each party must act in good faith to fulfill its obligations under the contract.
+This means that each party has a duty of good faith to act to fulfill its obligations under the contract.
 The parties must not do anything to interfere unfairly with the other party’s right to receive the benefit(s) of the contract.1

 Most contracts of insurance in California require an insurer to:

 - Pay claims when the policyholder experiences a potentially “covered risk,”2

 - Investigate a claim to determine who is liable for the injury,

 - Provide the policyholder with a legal defense against third-party claims, and

 - Use good faith attempts to settle claims.